Jane Schwarz collection of André Girard materials

 Biographical / Historical

-From the moment Hitler came to power in Germany, Girard published numerous political cartoons in the press, including Les Échos, Paris-Midi, Paris-Soir, Match, Marianne, and Le Rire.
+From the moment Hitler came to power in Germany, Girard began to publish political cartoons in publications including Les Échos, Paris-Midi, Paris-Soir, Match, Marianne, and Le Rire.
 In late 1940, he and a friend founded the CARTE Network (an anti-German, anti-Gaullist, anti-communist, and anti-collaborationist Resistance network).
 He left for the United States in 1943.
 Girard taught art at the College of Notre Dame of Maryland from 1948-1952, serving as a mentor to students and supporting the work of art professor Sister Noreen Gormley.
 He later taught at Queensborough Community College in Queens, New York.

-In 1950, he used a technique he called "light painting," painting directly onto film using a process invented by Norman McLaren in the 1930s.
+In 1950 Girard began to employ a technique he called "light painting"--painting directly onto film, using a process invented by Norman McLaren in the 1930s.
 His films were shown on national television and in local screenings.
-In 1952, he decorated several churches in New York, Vermont, and California, where he painted stained-glass windows or installed large murals.
-He died in Nyack, New York, in 1968.
+In 1952, he worked with churches in New York, Vermont, and California, painting stained-glass windows or installing large murals.
+Girard died in Nyack, New York, in 1968.

 Biography adapted from rare book seller Librairie L'amour qui bouquine.